Where Does My Money Go? How are my fees spent?

 Project Donations: 17%

 Project donations are included for all of our placements.
 These fees can include the costs of running the project, buying resources, staff costs, feeding beneficiaries (wildlife or human) etc. and they vary from project to project, location to location.
 Each project placement is unique.
-Conservation placements generally have higher costs than community placements, for example but hands on work and skills sharing form an equally important role as the extra funds.
+Conservation placements generally have higher costs than community placements, for example, but hands-on work and skills sharing form an equally important role as the extra funds.

 In-country expenses: 31%

 In-country expenses are costs that are for services and provide incomes for local families and communities.
-Specific costs include accommodation in a homestay, volunteer house or other lodging, at least 2 meals per day for nearly all placements and 3 in others, orientation including cultural and health and safety awareness training and child protection at most sites, airport transfers and project transfers for some placements.
+Specific costs include accommodation in a homestay, volunteer house or other lodgings, at least 2 meals per day for nearly all placements and 3 in others, orientation including cultural and health and safety awareness training and child protection at most sites, airport transfers and project transfers for some placements.
 You will need to refer to the “what’s included” section on your project to ascertain how this applies to each project.

 Project Management: 22%

-Project management refers to setting up the placement, and determining the suitability of a placement for a range of volunteers.
+Project management refers to setting up the placement and determining the suitability of a placement for a range of volunteers.
 All of Kaya’s projects are identified and evaluated by in-country staff before being offered as a placement.
 This guarantees that a volunteer will be working on genuine projects that are in need of volunteer support with a specific mission that is being worked towards.
 Once identified, ground staff work with the project leaders to ensure each incoming volunteer is suitably placed, pre-prepared and ready to be received.
-Feedback and ongoing monitoring of these projects then ensures we offer continued support to only the best-run projects that can benefit from your help.
+Feedback and ongoing monitoring of these projects then ensure we offer continued support to only the best-run projects that can benefit from your help.